HomeDev GuideRecipesAPI Reference

 Disable an app

-After upgrade, some apps may become incompatible, and the site might not start.
+After an upgrade, some apps may become incompatible, and the site might not start.
 You can disable installed apps from the user interface so they do not block the user interface.
 Disable an app (such as EPiServer.Cms.AddOns.Blocks in the following example) in the site's configuration file:

 <episerver.framework>